What Attracts Visitors To Riga And Latvia

 Latvia was under Soviet rule until 1991 when it regained independence.
 In 1995, the historical center of Riga, Old Riga, became a UNESCO World Heritage Site

 Latvia is a parliamentary republic.
 The parliament or Saeima consists of 100 members elected for four years.
 The president is elected by the Saeima for four years.

 Insight On Religion In Latvia

 Churches gather mainly Lutheran, Orthodox, and Catholic believers.
 Jewish synagogues welcome worshippers in Riga and other cities as well.
 A small community of Old Believers remains active.

 Latvia's Membership In International Organisations

 European Union, NATO, United Nations, European Council, World Trade Organisation, Organisation for Security and Co-operation in Europe, Council of the Baltic Sea States, and more.

 Useful Resources For Further Research

-Latvia.eu – website of the Latvian Institute with information on the history, culture and
+- Latvia.eu – website of the Latvian Institute with information on the history, culture, and traditions of Latvia